 What if we still don’t feel comfortable returning at this time?
 Will livestream be available?

 That is perfectly ok!
-We strongly encourage individuals who are immunocompromised, considered to be high risk, unwell, unable to register or uncomfortable attending in-person services to stay at home and participate online via livestream.
+We strongly encourage individuals who are immunocompromised, considered to be high risk, unwell, unable or uncomfortable attending in-person services to stay at home and participate online via livestream.

 What to Expect on Sunday

 The service will begin at 10:30 a.m.
 The doors will open at 10 a.m.